The Hounds of Baskerville: Plot

-The next morning Sherlock realises "hound" may be an acronym rather than a word.
-The pair run into DI Lestrade (Rupert Graves) who was sent by Mycroft to keep an eye on Sherlock.
-They interrogate the innkeepers about a past order for meat that John has spotted, which struck him as odd for a vegetarian restaurant.
-The innkeepers kept a dog on the moor to boost the tourist trade but assured the investigators they had put it down.
-This explanation satisfies Lestrade but not Sherlock, who insists the dog he saw was monstrous.
+The next morning Sherlock theorizes that "hound" may be an acronym rather than a word.
+The pair run into DI Lestrade who was sent by Mycroft to keep an eye on Sherlock.
+They interrogate the innkeepers about a past order for meat that John spotted, which struck him as odd for a vegetarian restaurant.
+The innkeepers admit keeping a dog on the moor to boost the tourist trade, but pretend to the investigators that it had been put down.
+This explanation satisfies Lestrade but not Sherlock, who insists that the dog he saw was monstrous.

 Calling Mycroft, Sherlock gains access to Baskerville again.
-Searching the lower levels of the genetics labs, John finds himself trapped and then hears growling, which he assumes is the hound.
+Searching the lower levels of the genetics labs alone, John finds himself trapped and then hears growling, which he assumes is the hound.
 Locking himself in an empty cage, he calls Sherlock, who rescues him.
-Sherlock deduces a chemical weapon designed to trigger violent hallucinations was responsible.
-Retreating into his "mind palace", a memory technique, Sherlock realises "Liberty" and "In" stands for Liberty, Indiana.
-After viewing confidential files, he sees "H.O.U.N.D." was a secret C.I.A. project aimed at creating a hallucinatory anti-personnel chemical weapon.
-Nonetheless, the project was abandoned several years before.
-Sherlock realises Frankland, who participated in the project, has continued it secretly.
+Sherlock deduces that a chemical weapon designed to trigger violent hallucinations was responsible.
+Retreating into his "mind palace", a memory technique, Sherlock realises that "liberty" and "in" stand for Liberty, Indiana.
+After viewing confidential files, he learns that "H.O.U.N.D." was a secret C.I.A. project aimed at creating a hallucinatory anti-personnel chemical weapon.
+Although the project was abandoned several years before, Sherlock realises Frankland, who participated in the project, has continued it secretly.

-After John receives a call from Mortimer that Henry has run off with a gun, John, Sherlock, and Lestrade run to the hollow to find Henry about to commit suicide.
-Sherlock explains the hound was a hallucination; his father was killed by Frankland, wearing a gas mask and a sweatshirt with "H.O.U.N.D.
-Liberty, In" on it; a child could not cope with this, so his mind tricked him.
-Every time Henry came back, Frankland gassed him with the hallucinogen; the chemical agent is the fog they encountered at the hollow, triggered by pressure pads in the area.
-As Henry calms down, they all see the innkeepers' dog affected by the gas; John shoots it.
-Sherlock finds and catches Frankland at the scene.
-Henry realises that Frankland murdered Henry's father because he found him testing the drug.
-Frankland flees into the base's minefield and gets blown up.
-As Sherlock and John prepare to leave the following day, John wonders why he saw the hound in the lab despite not having inhaled the gas from the hollow.
+After John receives a call from Mortimer warning that Henry has run off with a gun, John, Sherlock, and Lestrade run to the hollow to find Henry about to commit suicide.
+Sherlock explains that the hound was a hallucination; his father had been killed by Frankland, wearing a gas mask and a sweatshirt with "H.O.U.N.D.
+Liberty, IN" on it.
+A child could not cope with this, so his mind tricked him.
+Every time Henry came back, Frankland gassed him with the hallucinogen.
+The fog in the hollow is actually the chemical agent, triggered by pressure pads in the area.
+As Henry calms down, they all fall under the influence of the gas and see a savage dog preparing to attack them, and John shoots it.
+Frankland appears at the scene, and Sherlock briefly hallucinates that he is Moriarty, before giving chase.
+Henry realises that his father had been murdered because he found Frankland testing the drug.
+Frankland flees into the base's minefield and is blown up.

+As Sherlock and John prepare to leave the following day, John wonders why he saw the hound in the laboratory despite not having inhaled the gas from the hollow.
 Sherlock surmises that the leaking pipes poisoned John in the laboratory.
-John realises Sherlock locked him in the labs to test his theory.
-He also points out Sherlock was wrong for once; he believed the drug was in Henry's sugar and put it in John's coffee.
+John realises that Sherlock locked him in the labs to test his theory.
+He also points out that Sherlock was wrong for once; he'd believed the drug was in Henry's sugar and had surreptitiously put it in John's coffee.

-In the closing scenes, Mycroft oversees the release of Jim Moriarty (Andrew Scott) from a holding cell in which he has written Sherlock's name all over the walls.
+In the closing scenes, Mycroft oversees the release of Moriarty from a holding cell, which has "Sherlock" written all over the walls.